Sampling (statistics): Nonprobability sampling

-Nonprobability sampling is any sampling method where some elements of the population have no chance of selection (these are sometimes referred to as 'out of coverage'/'undercovered'), or where the probability of selection can't be accurately determined.
+Nonprobability sampling is any sampling method where some elements of the population have no chance of selection (these are sometimes referred to as 'out of coverage'/'undercovered'), or where the probability of selection cannot be accurately determined.
 It involves the selection of elements based on assumptions regarding the population of interest, which forms the criteria for selection.
 Hence, because the selection of elements is nonrandom, nonprobability sampling does not allow the estimation of sampling errors.
 These conditions give rise to exclusion bias, placing limits on how much information a sample can provide about the population.
 Information about the relationship between sample and population is limited, making it difficult to extrapolate from the sample to the population.

 Example: We visit every household in a given street, and interview the first person to answer the door.
 In any household with more than one occupant, this is a nonprobability sample, because some people are more likely to answer the door (e.g. an unemployed person who spends most of their time at home is more likely to answer than an employed housemate who might be at work when the interviewer calls) and it's not practical to calculate these probabilities.

 Nonprobability sampling methods include convenience sampling, quota sampling, and purposive sampling.
 In addition, nonresponse effects may turn any probability design into a nonprobability design if the characteristics of nonresponse are not well understood, since nonresponse effectively modifies each element's probability of being sampled.